facebook/yoga/README.md

 # Yoga [![Support Ukraine](https://img.shields.io/badge/Support-Ukraine-FFD500?style=flat&labelColor=005BBB)](https://opensource.fb.com/support-ukraine) [![CocoaPods](https://img.shields.io/cocoapods/v/Yoga.svg)](http://cocoapods.org/pods/Yoga) [![npm](https://img.shields.io/npm/v/yoga-layout.svg)](https://www.npmjs.com/package/yoga-layout) [![Maven Central](https://img.shields.io/maven-central/v/com.facebook.yoga/yoga)](https://search.maven.org/artifact/com.facebook.yoga/yoga)

 Yoga is an embeddable and performant flexbox layout engine with bindings for multiple languages.
+Yoga allows users to build flexible layouts on any platform with ease of use in mind.

+The technologies used in this project are Litho, React Native, Component, and Standalone.
+Reference our documentation for step-by-step instructions to setting up these technologies on your device.

+In the future, we would like to add more properties that the user can implement to make their layout more complex.
+Please consider contributing documentation, code, or tests to help with this effort.

 ## Building